 TE Connectivity to sell its SubCom business for $325 million to equity firm

-TE Connectivity reports that it will sell its subsea communications business (SubCom) to equity firm Cerberus Capital Management for $325 million in cash.
+The TE Connectivity SubCom sale marks a strategic shift for TE Connectivity, as the company agreed to sell its subsea communications unit to Cerberus Capital Management for $325 million in cash.
+Learn more at https://www.te.com and https://www.cerberus.com.

 Share